Baratza Encore Coffee Grinder Review: Let’s Hear It Again for a Great Performer!

 As with all electric grinders, you should only adjust the Baratza conical burr grinder while it is running.
 Even if most grinder manufacturers say otherwise.
 You’ll just have to trust me on this one.

-Unlike super automatic grinders, you can see the changes in the grind very quickly, which means you won’t waste a bunch of coffee.
+Unlike super automatic grinders, you’ll quickly notice any grind setting changes you’ve made, which means you won’t waste a bunch of coffee.

 Similar to super automatic grinders, the Baratza’s conical burrs are quite loud.
 Seeing as they’re installed almost directly on the surface, you’ll have no problem hearing them in action.
 Grinding coffee at four in the morning?
 If you live alone on a desert island, it’ll be fine.
 Otherwise, your neighbors might start giving you dirty looks.